Xela3026/workflows-docs/docs/tools/workflows.md

 <div className="dubheader">File Storage</div>

-Once the Stream To action is completed, the entire file will be stored at one of the <BrandName type="name"/> API endpoints.
-You can access the file again by streaming it from the <BrandName type="name"/> API endpoints with a GET request and the file ID.
+Once the Stream To action is completed, the entire file will be stored at one of the <EnvironmentConfig type="name"/> API endpoints.
+You can access the file again by streaming it from the <EnvironmentConfig type="name"/> API endpoints with a GET request and the file ID.

 There are two ways to access the file ID.
 If the file did not have the `"id"` property in its "Stream To" action, then you need to reference it by its name.
 To access the file ID using the file name, use `{{memory.nameCsvId}}` where `name.csv` is the name of the file.
 Alternately, if you gave your file an `"id"` property, you can reference the file's ID using `{{memory.nameId}}` where `"name"` was the value of the `"id"` property.